launchableinc/cli/docs/resources/always-run.md

 # Always record tests

-`launchable record tests` requires always run whether test run succeeds or fails.
-The way depends on your CI environment.
+The `launchable record tests` command must always run even if the test run succeeds or fails.
+However, some tools exit the build process as soon as the test process finishes, preventing this from happening.
+The way to fix this depends on your CI tool:

-## Jenkins
+### Jenkins

 Jenkins has [`post { always { ... } }`](https://www.jenkins.io/doc/book/pipeline/syntax/#post) option: